Chymyst/chymyst-core/doc/joinrun.md

 ## Injecting molecules

 Molecule injectors inherit from `Function1` and can be used as functions with one argument.
-Calling these functions will perform the side-effect of injecting the molecule into the soup that pertains to the join definition to which the molecule belongs.
+Calling these functions will perform the side-effect of injecting the molecule into the soup that pertains to the join definition to which the molecule is bound.

 ```scala
 ...
 JA[T] extends Function1[T, Unit]